 Names of Company Requiring a Special Licence or Permission

 The following words may also not be used, unless the company receives special permission from the Register; these include: bank, insurance, trust and gaming.

 A Company must use the appropriate suffix “Corp”, “Ltd”, “S.A.”, or “PLC”

 The Republic of the Marshall Islands has not signed any Double Tax Treaties

-When you purchase any offshore company formation product from Offshore-Protection.com, you'll get FREE support from our lawyers to help answer your overseas company day-to-day management questions.
+Join thousands of satisfied clients who have experienced the Offshore Protection advantage for more than 25 years.
+When you purchase any of our offshore company formation products, you'll get FREE support from our lawyers to help answer your overseas company day-to-day management questions..